shikhar0507/backend-cloud-functions/docs/response codes.md

 ## API Responses

-The clients will recieve one of the following response code in the response along with a helpful message indicating what happened.
+The clients will receive one of the following response code in the response along with a helpful message indicating what happened.

 * ok: 200
 * created: 201